Abdullaheiiiid/Mobile-Computing-Course-Taks/README.md

 - 💻 Source code
 - 🎥 Demo video (if available)

-Feel free to explore and learn from the projects! 🚀
+Feel free to explore the projects! 🚀